In the world of SEO, keywords are everything.

 Why do you use short‐tail keywords for your home page?

 If you’re just starting out, it’s best to focus on short-tail keywords for your home page.
 This is because they are more general and have more search volume.
-As you get more traffic to your website, you can start targeting long-tail keywords for your internal pages.
+As you get more traffic to your website, you can target long-tail keywords for your internal pages.

-However, the rule of thumb in digital marketing is that you should be using both types of keywords (short and long tail) for your website.
-This is because short-tail keywords are less competitive and easier to rank for, while long-tail keywords are more specific and have more traffic potential.
-Doing so can help you boost your bottomline, increase brand awareness and organic traffic.
+However, the rule of thumb in digital marketing is that you should use both keywords (short and long tail) for your website.
+Short-tail keywords are less competitive and easier to rank for, while long-tail keywords are more specific and have more traffic potential.
+Doing so can help you boost your bottom line, increase brand awareness and organic traffic.

 Do you have any suggestions for short tail keywords with low competition?